machdyne/blaustahl/README.md

 The vendor interface allows you to access the 'bs' utility and to develop custom software that interfaces with Blaustahl.

-You can build the firmware from source, if you have the RP2040 toolchain installed:
+You can build the firmware from source, if you have [pico-sdk](https://github.com/raspberrypi/pico-sdk) installed:

 ```
 $ cd firmware/blaustahl